NavicoOS/ac2git/README.md

     command = /bin/true
 ```

-Add the following to the `.git/info/attributes` file of the conversion repository:
+Add something like the following to the `.git/info/attributes` file of the conversion repository:
 ```
 folder/bad_file.c diff=nodiff
 ```